Strength verification according to standard and FKM

 1 General description

-Strength verification of components provides you with assurance of the reliability of your drive system.
-The strength calculation according to standard and FKM focuses on the strength verification of components of any geometric shape made from steel, cast and aluminum materials.
-Common applications include shafts and axles as well as shaft-hub connections.
+Verifying the strength of components provides assurance that your drive system is reliable.
+The strength calculation, in accordance with the standard and FKM, focuses on verifying the strength of components of any geometric shape made from steel, cast iron and aluminium.
+Common applications include shafts, axles and shaft-hub connections.

 2 Input parameters